 Here are some ways to keep your furry friends safe during fireworks displays.

 Keep them inside

 Plan ahead: if you tend to take your dog for longer walks in the evening, consider walking them earlier in the day, when loud light shows are highly unlikely to take place.
 It’s also best to avoid bringing them to displays as this can easily scare them.
-Says Chortyk, “they’ll be so much happier when they’re at home, and not overwhelmed by dozens – or even hundreds of people.
-That’s on top of the animal being exposed to loud, bright fireworks displays.”
+They’ll be so much happier when they’re at home, and not overwhelmed by dozens – or even hundreds of people or exposure to loud, bright fireworks displays.

 Ensure doors and windows are locked.
 Sometimes people find animals do well if they are left in a separate room with the radio or television on to mask the sound of fireworks.
 You can also leave toys in the room for them so they don’t think they’re being isolated as a punishment.

 Pet identification is up to date